nickytonline/www.nickyt.co/src/posts/my-impact-at-forem-23mj.md

 Pre-commit hooks, linting, etc., were super important to me because I was the only frontend on the project for a long time.
 Hence, code maintenance was always on the brain and still is. 😎

+# Moving to Preact X, Testing Library

+We were running an older version of Preact.
+The older version was blocking us from using a lot of the functionality that was previously only available in React—hooks, fragments, context, componentDidCatch to name a few.
+Upgrading Preact wasn't a huge change, but the testing library we used for components in the project was.
+It worked with the older version of Preact and not the newer one.

+Around this time, React Testing Library ([Preact Testing Library](https://preactjs.com/guide/v10/preact-testing-library/) in our case) had started gaining traction.
+It clicked with me how this library tested components.
+So, another significant change came with the migration to Preact X. You can read more about that in the referenced changelog post.

+<iframe class="liquidTag" src="https://dev.to/embed/link?args=https%3A%2F%2Fdev.to%2Fnickytonline%2Fchangelog-frontend-edition-30l7" style="border: 0; width: 100%;"></iframe>

+I mention this in the changelog post, but a big shoutout to my co-worker Ridhwana Khan (@ridhwana) for helping me migrate all the tests to preact-testing-library.

 # Accessibility

 I'm not an accessibility expert, but I had the chance to work with Marcy Sutton (@marcysutton) while I was at Forem.
 She joined us for about six weeks in the fall of 2020.
 I learned a lot from her.
 It also invigorated me to advocate for accessibility as a focal point as we built out the product.
 We were building welcoming, inclusive communities, so it would seem hypocritical not to take accessibility into account.